 Some classes are off-limits for the Non-Recording Option.
-These are listed online each term under a link entitled "Non-Recording Option and Credit/No Credit Courses" on the Timetable of Class Meetings web page: http://oracle-www.dartmouth.edu/dart/groucho/timetable.main.
+These are listed online each term under a link entitled "Non-Recording Option and Credit/No Credit Courses" on the Timetable of Class Meetings webpage.

 A course in which a student receives an NR cannot be applied to the Language Requirement, Distributive or World Culture Requirements, or the major requirements.